 I went to Arizona in 1863, and engaged in mining.
-During the next year I secured several valuable mines, and was much urged and encouraged to bring a mill and the necessary machinery to develop them, as at this time there was no mill in the Territory.
-Needing more capital to render the enterprise successful, I started East to procure it; but as the settlers in that section were constantly harassed by the Indians, I determined that it would be dangerous to risk much money there unless I could obtain some guarantee of military protection.
+During the next year I secured several valuable mines, and was much urged and encouraged to bring a mill and the pecessary machinery to develop them, as at this time there was no mill in the Terri-bry.
+Needing more capital to render the enterprise successful, I started east to pro-cure it; but as the settlers in that section were constantly harrassed by the Indians, I determined that it would be dangerous to risk much money there, unless I could ob-tain some guarantee of military protection.

-In July, 1864, with a view to obtain information on this point, I found General James H. Carleton (then in command of New Mexico and Arizona) at Santa Fé, who, in response to my request, addressed to me a communication, saying that he had inaugurated a campaign against the Apache Indians, which would result in their complete subjugation, and stated that if I succeeded in obtaining a quartz-mill for Arizona the enterprise should be protected.
-With this ample assurance, I went to Philadelphia and negotiated with a number of gentlemen, who organized a company under the name of the "Walnut Grove Gold-Mining Company."
-Of this company I was made the general superintendent.
+tain some guarantee of military protection.
+In July, 1864, with a view to obtain information on this point, I found General James H. Carleton (then in command of New Mexico and Arizona) at Santa Fé, who, in response to my request, addressed to me a communication, saying that he had inaugu-rated a campaign against the Apache Indians, which would result in their complete abjugation, and stated that if I succeeded in obtaining a quartz-mill for Arizona, the meterprise should be protected.
+With this ample assurance, I went to Philadelphia and negotiated with a number of gentlemen, who organized a company under the name of the "Walnut Grove Gold Mining Company."
+Of this company I was made the gen-eral ament. eral superintendent.

-The company raised the sum of \$77,000 at that time, with which I was instructed to purchase a 20-stamp quartz-mill, a 40-horse-power engine, 26 wagons, 268 mules, and harness, provisions, tools, &c., which about absorbed that amount.
-My train being ready, on the 28th of February, 1865, I started from Leavenworth City, Kans., having with me thirty-five men.
+The company raised the sum of \$77,000 at that time, with which I was instructed to archase a 20-stamp quartz mill, a 40 horse-power engine, 26 wagons, 268 mules and arness, provisions, tools, &c., which about absorbed that amount.

+My train being ready, on the 28th of February, 1865, I started from Leavenwor City, Kansas, having with me thirty-five men.

-About August 1 we were attacked at Navajo Springs, in Arizona, and lost twenty-six The train reached Prescott about September 1, 1865.
-Arizona had been transmules. ferred to the Department of the Pacific during my absence, and General Mason was then in command of the district.
-He gave me every assurance of military protection.
-My mill was the first in the Territory, and the whole community, as well as the civil and military authorities, were anxious to see it erected and in operation.
+About August 1, we were attacked at Navajo Springs, in Arizona, and lost twentymules.
+The train reached Prescott about September 1, 1865.
+Arizona had been train ferred to the Department of the Pacific during my absence, and General Mason wa then in command of the district.
+He gave me every assurance of military protection My mill was the first in the Territory, and the whole community, as well as the civiand military authorities, were anxions to see it erected and in operation.
 I decided to put the mill on the Bully Bueno mine.
 General Mason gave me twenty-one soldiers to escort the train to the mine.
-The day after they joined the train the Indians at-tacked us, killed one man, and captured twelve mules.
-We were about two weeks in reaching the Bully Bueno mine, and had some fighting with these Indians every day
+The day after they joined the train the Indians attack us, killed one man, and captured twelve mules.
+We were about two weeks in reaching the Bully Bueno mine, and had some fighting with these Indians every day.

-About the 1st of September, 1865, we reached the mine and unloaded.
-On that day the Indians captured our entire beef-herd of twenty-two head of cattle.
+About the last of September, 1865, we reached the mine and unloaded.
+On that day the Indians captured our entire beef herd of twenty-two head of cattle.
 The next day the empty train started for Prescott, the escort accompanying it.
-When one mile from the mine, at Pine Flat, the Indians attacked us, killed one teamster, captured eight mules, and burned one wagon.
-The train reached Prescott, where the military escort was withdrawn.
+When one mile froid the mine, at Pine Flat, the Indians attacked us, killed one teamster, captured eight mules, and burned one wagon.
+The train reached Prescott, where the military escol was withdrawu.
 The train was then en route for Fort Mojave for feed.
-I ap-plied for an escort, but was refused because of the scarcity of men.
+I applied for an escort but was refused because of the scarcity of men.

 On the road to Mojave the train was attacked at Hualapai Springs, where the Indians captured eleven mules.
-The next day, at Beall Springs, the Indians captured four mules and one horse.
-I loaded the train at Fort Mojave with barley and returned to Prescott.
+The next day, at Beale Springs, the Indians captur four nules and one horse.
+I loaded the train at Fort Mojave with barley and return to Prescott.